flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     !!! tip ""
         Unless stated otherwise, all fixed issues are first released on our development version.

+    - Not Able to Create or Load Flight Plan after sim update 7 (fixed in all versions)

     - AP not Following the Flight Plan (Deadzones Issue) - Fixed with custom autopilot.